angaza/nexus-embedded/README.md

 # Nexus Firmware Libraries

-This repository contains the embedded implementations of two [Nexus](https://nexus.angaza.com/) technologies:
+This repository contains the embedded implementations of Nexus technology.

-- [Nexus Keycode](https://nexus.angaza.com/keycode) (an interoperable PAYG token system deployed in millions of devices)
-- [Nexus Channel](https://nexus.angaza.com/channel) (an application layer for secure device-to-device communication)

 These platform-independent libraries are standard, portable C99 requiring no dynamic memory allocation, suitable for use on highly constrained embedded platforms.